I wanted to be a writer. They told me I should be ready to bleed.

 I worry about my job.
 Not if I’ll lose it.
 Instead, I worry I won’t ever lose it.
 I’ll settle, stagnate and fade into obsolescence.
 What if misfortune is the deadbeat, yet misunderstood, parent of fortune?

 I worry everything played out too perfectly, but I just need to be grateful and content with what I have.
 Not ever knowing if I am capable.
 Going untested.
 What if hell is the person you became meeting the person you could have become?

 Or regret?
 What if I leave my current situation and doom myself to trying to recapture what I left behind.
-Like leaving home, only to realize later, in dramatic Generation Y fashion, you can’t return to something that no longer exists.
+Like leaving home only to realize later, in dramatic Gen Y fashion, you can’t return to something that no longer exists.

 I worry about my family.
 That I don’t talk to them enough.
 That they could leave this world abruptly without saying goodbye.
 Before I can show them how important they are.
 I’m sad for the chapters of their lives that have already passed.
 I’m sad for the part I played in closing many of those chapters.
 That my arrival meant so many endings, so many sacrifices, especially for her.

 That I can’t share in or understand the fear my parents must feel as they grow older.
 That I can’t help them feel younger or more fulfilled.
 That I won’t succeed enough to prove them right.
 That I won’t give them the return on the investment they made in me.

 I think about all the potential around me.
 That no matter what I act on I will be closing the door on countless other opportunities.
 That time is moving and I’m regressing.
 I worry mostly that I’m doomed to mediocrity.